ParadropLabs/Paradrop/docs/application/index.rst

-Develop Applications for ParaDrop
+Developing Applications
 =======================================

-This section of the documentation is devoted to describing the edge computing services (chutes) that run on ParaDrop.
+This section of the document is devoted to describing the edge computing services (chutes) that run on ParaDrop.
 There are two categories of ParaDrop applications - pure edge applications and cloud-edge hybrid applications.
-The pure edge applications have standalone chutes can be deployed in the ParaDrop routers.
-Whereas the cloud-edge hybrid applications have both cloud part and edge part.
-In this section, we will focus on the chute development, in other words, the edge part.
-We will introduce how to develop the cloud-edge hybrid applications in <TODO>.
+The pure edge applications have standalone chutes, which can be deployed in the ParaDrop routers.
+Cloud-edge hybrid applications have both a cloud component and an edge component.
+In this section, we will focus on the chute development, in other words, the edge component.

-If this is your first time seeing ParaDrop, please start with the :doc:`../manual/index` page.

-Contents:

 .. toctree::
    :maxdepth: 2

    introduction
-   paradrop-tools
    lightchutes
    getting-started-go
    getting-started-java
    getting-started-node
    getting-started-python
-   deployment
    tutorial-sticky-board

 ..
 These sections are out of date.